 One day, when he left the court briefly after a student training session, one of his students, who struggled with a technical problem, had remarkably improved his game by the time he returned.
 Gallwey observed that the student had taught himself to overcome the issue after the training session.

 That’s when Gallwey realized his new way of coaching.
-He quickly discovered that students would perform worse when he gave them verbal instructions and that they would perform better when he asked them to mimic his strokes and to silence the mutterings of their conscious mind.
+He quickly discovered that students would perform worse when he gave them verbal instructions and that they would perform better when he asked them to mimic his strokes and to silence the mutterings of their conscious minds.
 It worked beautifully.

 Based on this epiphany, Gallwey then set out to write The Inner Game of Tennis.
 He never expected to sell many copies.
 After all, he was still a young fellow just at the start of his coaching career.
 That’s why you could probably imagine how astounded he became when the book turned out to sell over a million copies over the next decades.